fglandry/TrajFusionNet/README.md

 TBD

-Depending on your use of the code, please cite the following:
+Depending on your use of the code, please also cite the following:

-A large part of the codebase was forked from [https://github.com/ykotseruba/PedestrianActionBenchmark](https://github.com/ykotseruba/PedestrianActionBenchmark)
+* A large part of the codebase was forked from [https://github.com/ykotseruba/PedestrianActionBenchmark](https://github.com/ykotseruba/PedestrianActionBenchmark)

-The code for the transformer submodels comes from the TSLib library [https://github.com/thuml/Time-Series-Library](https://github.com/thuml/Time-Series-Library)
+* The code for the transformer submodels comes from the TSLib library [https://github.com/thuml/Time-Series-Library](https://github.com/thuml/Time-Series-Library)

 ## Authors